 Second, a decision has been rendered, and now you can develop a plan.
 Gone are the days of endless waiting for the law school’s admissions office to give you any kind of response or acknowledgement or proof of life.
 The admissions office has finally responded, and now you can formulate a plan.
 And you — a motivated, type-A sort impelled to a life of the law by your hard word and attention to detail — are surely great at planning.

-Finally, given the current data on the 2018-19 application cycle, it’s entirely likely that law schools will start plucking many applicants from the on hold and waitlist piles.
-As of now, there are fewer overall applicants this cycle than there were at this point in the last cycle.
-And there has been a sharp decline in the number of applicants with LSAT scores above 165.
+Finally, it’s entirely likely that law schools will pluck applicants from the on hold and waitlist piles, but that always depends on application volume.
+In 2019, there were fewer overall applicants than there were at this point in the 2018 cycle.
+And there was also a sharp decline in the number of applicants with LSAT scores above 165.
 Law schools likely operated under the assumption that last cycle’s uptick in applicants with high LSAT scores would continue this cycle.
 They probably placed many applications on hold or on the waitlist pile under the belief that there would be an influx of applicants with super-high LSAT scores.
 Since that influx apparently hasn’t happened, these law schools might start making offers to applicants on hold or on the waitlist pile.
 Which is more reason for cautious optimism.

-But, even with a favorable application cycle, there are things you can do to improve the likelihood that your application will be moved from the on hold or waitlist piles to the acceptance piles.
+Regardless of how favorable or unfavorable an application cycle is, there are things you can do to improve the likelihood that your application will be moved from the on hold or waitlist piles to the acceptance piles.
 We’ll go through each potential course of action in this blog post.
 But first, a quick aside on the difference between being placed on hold or being placed on the waitlist.

 In brief: it’s (slightly) better to be placed on hold.